Horizontal-org/Tella-website/README.md

-# Join us in creating Tella!
+# Join us in building Tella!

-Tella is an open-source project, which means that anyone can contribute to its development.
 Whether you're a developer, a designer, a security expert, or just someone who wants to help, there are many ways you can get involved.
 Here are a few ways you can contribute to Tella:

 - **Code contribution:** If you're a developer, you can contribute code to Tella.
 Check out our GitHub repositories for [Android](https://github.com/Horizontal-org/Tella-Android), [iOS](https://github.com/Horizontal-org/Tella-iOS) and [Tella Web](https://github.com/Horizontal-org/tellaweb) to see what we're working on and how you can help.
 - **Bug reports and feature requests:** If you use Tella and find a bug, or if you have an idea for a new feature, you can let us [here](https://tella-app.org/contact-us).